 4 – Lighting Needs For Your Home Office

 Experts say that natural sunlight enhances cognitive function and improves your mood.
-Rooms with large windows and let in plenty of light are ideal for home offices.
+Rooms with large windows and plenty of light are ideal for home offices.
 Alternatively, position your desk away from direct sunlight.
-After all, you don’t want the sunlight interfering with your ability to see or create a distraction.
+After all, you don’t want the sunlight interfering with your ability to see or creating a distraction.

-Similarly, poorly lit rooms with insufficient lighting can affect your productivity as well.
+Similarly, poorly lit rooms with insufficient lighting can also affect your productivity.
 Position a reading lamp near your desk when you’re working late at night and use wall lights or a dimmer switch to apply some ambiance.

 You can also try using a monitor lamp if you need more light around your workstation.
 It’s the best solution for lighting issues, too, because even though we have our monitors to light up our desk area, they do a poor job at directing the light correctly.